charles-l/justwrite/raw/first-post.md

 * add author metadata
 * bundle things into a single executable
     * make executable nice to work with
+* fix h1/h2/h3/h4/h5 display with title, etc

 ## v2 (probably)

+* some kind of indieweb integration for medium claps
 * maybe add `git` support?
 * add post previews -- possibly using websockets to do live updates
 * make admin interface nicer (check if logged in, add edit button to posts?)